Who needs chocolate when you’ve got this carob pudding recipe?

 If you don’t experience any negative side effects from eating it, than there is no need to give it up.
 But, if you do, you may want to switch to this delicious chocolate alternative.

 Carob comes from the pod of a tree that grows along the Mediterranean Sea.
 It has a sweet edible pulp that is dried into a powder that resembles cocoa powder in look and taste.
 It doesn’t taste exactly like chocolate, but close enough, and can be used to replace it one for one in recipes.
-It’s available at health food stores or online at Thrive Market.
+It’s available at health food stores or online at Thrive Market (use the link to get 20% off your first 3 orders!).

 Carob Pudding Recipe